shauntarves/wyze-sdk/README.md

 The **Python Wyze SDK** allows interaction with:

-- `wyze_sdk.client.bulbs`: for controlling Wyze Bulb and Wyze Bulb Color
+- `wyze_sdk.client.bulbs`: for controlling Wyze Bulb, Wyze Bulb Color, Wyze Bulb White, and Wyze Light Strip
 - `wyze_sdk.client.entry_sensors`: for interacting with Wyze Entry Sensor
 - `wyze_sdk.client.cameras`: for interacting with Wyze Cameras
 - `wyze_sdk.client.events`: for managing Wyze alarm events
-- `wyze_sdk.client.locks`: for interacting with Wyze Lock
+- `wyze_sdk.client.locks`: for interacting with Wyze Lock and Wyze Lock Keypad
 - `wyze_sdk.client.motion_sensors`: for interacting with Wyze Motion Sensor
 - `wyze_sdk.client.plugs`: for controlling Wyze Plug and Wyze Plug Outdoor
 - `wyze_sdk.client.scales`: for controlling Wyze Scale
+- `wyze_sdk.client.switches`: for controlling Wyze Switch
-- `wyze_sdk.client.thermostats`: for controlling Wyze Thermostat
+- `wyze_sdk.client.thermostats`: for controlling Wyze Thermostat and Wyze Room Sensor
 - `wyze_sdk.client.vacuums`: for controlling Wyze Robot Vacuum

 **Disclaimer: This repository is for non-destructive use only.
 WyzeLabs is a wonderful company providing excellent devices at a reasonable price.
 I ask that you do no harm and be civilized.**